Bârlad: Etymology

 Scholars continue to debate the origin of the city's name.
 The Hypatian Codex mentions a market town called Berlad, and some historians, influenced by a document Bogdan Petriceicu Hasdeu published in the 19th century, have tried to link this town and its inhabitants (variously considered Romanians, East Slavs or an amalgam) with the Moldavian Bârlad.
 Ioan Bogdan demonstrated that the Hasdeu document was false, thus invalidating the hypothesis.
 Like Siret and Suceava, the medieval town took its name from the adjacent river, but nothing more can be said for certain.
 Constantin Cihodaru linked the name, of possible Hungarian origin, to a Slavic word (berlo — "rod", "cottage" or birlo — "swamp"), to which was added the Hungarian suffix -d, also found, for example, in the names Cenad, Arad, Tușnad, and Tășnad.
 Supporting this notion is the historic presence of a significant Hungarian community, with traditions recalling the fight against the Tatars in the mid-14th century.

 History

 During World War II, Bârlad was captured on 24 August 1944 by Soviet troops of the 2nd Ukrainian Front during the Jassy–Kishinev Offensive.
+The city was once the county seat of the former Tutova County during the Kingdom of Romania times.